josuejaramillo/summer_school_2024_SHiP/README.md

 Currently, the following LLPs are implemented:

 - HNLs with arbitrary mixing pattern (`HNL`).
 - Higgs-like scalars produced by the mixing (`Scalar-mixing`).
 - Higgs-like scalars produced by the trilinear coupling (`Scalar-quartic`).
 If one wants to compute the number of events in the BC5 model, one needs to sum the event rate from the mixing model and the quartic model, with the appropriate rescaling.
 - ALPs coupled to photons (`ALP-photon`).
 - Dark photons (`Dark-photons`).
 They have a large theoretical uncertainty in the production.
 Because of this, the users are asked to select the flux within the range of this uncertainty - `lower`, `central`, or `upper` (see 2409.11096 for details).

+## To be done

+- Adding more LLPs (ALPs, B-L mediators, HNLs with dipole coupling, inelastic and elastic LDM, etc.).
+- Adding theoretical uncertainty for Higgs-like scalars.
+- Improving the performance of the code (parallelization of pythia8 run, etc.).
+- Adjusting the SHiP setup with the up-to-date setup.
+- Adding cascade production for HNLs, Higgs-like scalars, dark photons.
+- Adding more sophisticated simulation codes (such as the machinery to simulate HNL-anti-HNL oscillations).